truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/CreatePoolScale.md

 ![CreatePoolPoolManagerScreen](/images/SCALE/22.12/CreatePoolPoolManagerScreen.png "Crete Pool Pool Manager")

-If you already have a pool created on your system you can use either the **Create Pool** button at the top right of the screen or click the **Add to a Pool** button on the **Unused Resources** widget to create a new pool.
+If you already have a pool created on your system you can use either the **Create Pool** button at the top right of the screen or click the **Add To Pool** button on the **Unassigned Disks** widget to create a new pool.

 ![AddToPoolWindow](/images/SCALE/22.12/AddToPoolWindow.png "Add To Pool")